rheirman/GiddyUpCore/README.md

 </Patch>

 ```
 ### Using overlay textures to make some mounts look good.
+(Not released yet, only available on the master branch)

 Some mounts, especially the ones with long horns or long necks, look strange when the pawn is drawn in front, or behind them, because the pawn either overlaps strange parts of the animal, or drawing the pawn behind the animal doesn't look appropriate.
 An example of such an animal is the caribou.
 By patching, it's possible to solve this problem.